Medium

 (BIRTH CONTROL PILLS)

-There are three satisfactory ways to start taking your birth control pills.
+There are three satisfactory ways to start taking birth control pills.
 You should discuss with your provider which approach is right for you.

 Swallow one pill every day until you finish the pack.